 If the site is geo-targeting, check the selected default language isn't causing the problem.

-If the site is geo-targeting via an IP and redirects, or carrying out A/B testing, you will need to set up whitelisting and exclusion rules for your IP or user agent in order to exclude SItebulb from these redirect rules.
+If the site is geo-targeting via IP addresses and redirects, or conducting A/B testing, you will need to set up allowlisting and exclusion rules for your IP or user agent to exclude Sitebulb from these redirect rules.

 Use a VPN

-If the site is geo-targeting via IP address and you are unable to get your IP address whitelisted, a workaround would be to connect to a VPN (e.g. ExpressVPN) and select the country you want to crawl from.
+If the site is geo-targeting via IP address and you are unable to get your IP address allowlisted, a workaround is to connect to a VPN (e.g., ExpressVPN) and select the country you want to crawl from.

 401 Unauthorized

-The 401 Unauthorized HTTP response indicates that the website may require authentication in order to be accessed and crawled.
+The 401 Unauthorised HTTP response indicates that the website may require authentication in order to be accessed and crawled.

 How to fix it